A Generalized Algorithmic Framework for Detecting Faraday Rotation Measure Flares in Repeating Fast Radio Bursts: Discussion and Conclusion

-The primary scientific value of this framework lies in its ability to objectively distinguish between different modes of environmental activity.
-For sources like FRB 20121102A, FRB 20180916B, and FRB 20190520B, which exhibit large-amplitude but chaotic RM fluctuations, the algorithm appropriately classifies the behavior as high-level intrinsic fluctuations or rapid secular evolution rather than discrete flares.
-By shifting the field from opportunistic, manual discovery to a systematic and reproducible census, our methodology provides a rigorous statistical foundation for identifying discrete physical interactions within the magneto-ionic environments of FRB progenitors.
+The primary scientific value of this generalized framework lies in its ability to distinguish discrete, high-amplitude ``RM flares'' from widespread stochastic RM volatility.
+Our population-wide census confirms that genuine transient flares are rare, as the algorithm successfully isolates such unique events from widespread chaotic fluctuations and sub-threshold excesses.
+This observed rarity suggests that the physical conditions necessary to produce localized RM spikes, such as the passage of dense magneto-ionic clumps or stellar coronal mass ejections, are either intrinsically infrequent or require specific, seldom-realized line-of-sight geometries.
+By shifting the field from opportunistic, manual discovery to a systematic and reproducible census, our methodology establishes a rigorous empirical foundation for identifying transient physical interactions within the immediate magneto-ionic environments of FRB progenitors.

 Furthermore, the parameterized architecture of the pipeline ($T_{\rm tri}$, $\eta$, $k_{w}$) ensures flexibility for diverse scientific objectives.
 While we employed a conservative trigger threshold ($T_{\rm tri} = 10$) and a sensitive width ratio ($\eta = 0.1$) to prioritize high-confidence detections, these parameters can be tuned to conduct broader population surveys of magneto-ionic stability.
 As polarization data from facilities like FAST, CHIME, and the SKA continue to accumulate, this standardized analysis tool will be essential for managing vast datasets and correlating RM flares with other burst properties, such as activity cycles, spectral changes, or persistent radio source associations.